 Avon-by-the-Sea, pronounced “Ah-von”, is a small New Jersey Shore town of 2,000 people that is located between Belmar and Bradley Beach.
 It was incorporated in 1900 and named after Avon, England.
 It is more residential than many of the nearby towns and reminds me a lot of Spring Lake, NJ.
 It has some very beautiful homes, wide beaches and a boardwalk with a Pavilion.
-At the suggestion of some local friends, I decided to meet a friend for lunch at the Avon Pavilion on the boardwalk.

 Next summer I want to try The Columns across from the Avon Pavilion.
 Local friends in Manasquan enjoy the food and the music and highly recommend it.
 It is located at 601 Ocean Ave. in a Victorian Mansion from 1883.